IUCompPath/GBM-Path-OS-Clustering/README.md

-# Prognostic Stratification of GBM Patients by Unsupervised Clustering of Morphology Patterns on WSI
+# Prognostic stratification of glioblastoma patients by unsupervised clustering of morphology patterns on whole slide images furthering our disease understanding

 This repository includes the open-source code and associated documentation, of the approach described in the following manuscript.
 If you use this code or refer to this code, please include the appropriate citation.